 NMS Plans

-The Long-Term Stock Exchange, along with other U.S. exchanges and FINRA, is a party to several National Market System (NMS) Plans which govern various aspects of equity market structure.
+The Long-Term Stock Exchange, along with other U.S. exchanges and FINRA, is a party to several national market system (NMS) plans, which govern various aspects of equity market structure.

-Consolidated Data Plans ("SIP" Plans)
+Consolidated Data Plans ("SIP" NMS Plans)

-The Securities Information Processor (SIP) Plans govern the collection, processing and distribution of quotation and transaction information for exchange-listed securities.
+Securities Information Processor (SIP) Plans govern the collection, processing, and distribution of quotation and transaction information for exchange-listed securities.
 Data is derived from various market centers, including securities exchanges, FINRA, and broker-dealers.
 Under the SIP Plans, all U.S. exchanges and associations that quote and trade exchange-listed securities must provide their data to a SIP for data consolidation and dissemination.

-Limit Up-Limit Down Plan (LULD Plan)
+Limit Up-Limit Down Plan ("LULD" NMS Plan)

-This Plan governs the establishment, operation, and administration of a market-wide limit up-limit down mechanism that is intended to address extraordinary market volatility in NMS stocks, as defined in Rule 600 (b)(47) of Regulation NMS under the Exchange Act.
+The LULD Plan governs the establishment, operation, and administration of a market-wide limit up-limit down mechanism that is intended to address extraordinary market volatility in NMS stocks, as defined in Rule 600 (b)(47) of Regulation NMS under the Exchange Act.
 The Plan sets forth market-wide limit up-limit down requirements designed to prevent trades in individual NMS Stocks from occurring outside of the specified price bands and also governs quotations in NMS stocks.

 LULD Plan

-Consolidated Audit Trail ("CAT")
+Consolidated Audit Trail ("CAT" NMS Plan)

-This plan implements Exchange Act Rule 613, which calls for the creation of a single comprehensive database that will enable regulators to more efficiently and thoroughly track all trading activity in the U.S. equity and options markets.
-The CAT plan, among other things, details the methods by which self-regulatory organizations and broker-dealers will record and report information, including the identity of the customer, resulting in a range of data elements that together provide the complete lifecycle of all orders and transactions in the U.S. equity and options markets.
+This Plan implements Exchange Act Rule 613, which calls for the creation of a single comprehensive database that will enable regulators to more efficiently and thoroughly track all trading activity in the U.S. equity and options markets.
+The CAT Plan, among other things, details the methods by which self-regulatory organizations and broker-dealers will record and report information, including the identity of the customer, resulting in a range of data elements that together provide the complete lifecycle of all orders and transactions in the U.S. equity and options markets.

 Consolidated Audit Trail

-National Market System Plan for the Selection and Reservation of Securities Symbols
+NMS Plan for the Selection and Reservation of Securities Symbols

 ISRA Plan

-Order Execution Quality Disclosure Plan (Rule 605)
+Order Execution Quality Disclosure Plan ("Rule 605" NMS Plan)